vitormcruz/Katas-and-Challenges-ST/TwitterChallenge/README.md

 Alternativelly you can execute the following linux command line:

     ./pharo <your image here> config http://smalltalkhub.com/mc/vitormcruz/Katas-and-Challenges/main ConfigurationOfTwitterChallenge --install=stable

+And then
+    ./pharo <your image here> clean --production

 The server is started automatically.